 - Battlecry: Cougar Ron, before fighting an animal, lets out a roar that is the sound of a cougar.

 - Black Comedy Animal Cruelty: Cougar Ron makes a living by beating the tar out of animals.
-However, this is later subverted as the animals aren't even real and are computer generated.
+However, this is later Subverted as the animals aren't even real and are computer generated.

 - Nice Character, Mean Actor: This is a bit complicated.
 Cougar Ron has no problem assaulting (fake) animals but Wayne says he only does it to animals that are "really asking for it."
 The fact he doesn't actually hurt real animals and has a bunch of fans does fit into the "nice character" part.
-The "Mean Character" part comes from how he treated Wayne during the episode.
+The "Mean Actor" part comes from how he treated Wayne during the episode.